-The above explains why I've never had any luck explaining Java or any OO concept to a COBOL programmer.
+The above explains why I've never had any luck explaining Java or any ObjectOrientedProgramming concept to a COBOL programmer.
 Anything about defining a type, encapsulation or collections gets a blank stare back.

 I'd say that COBOL-85 was a failure due to lack of user-defined types.
 What good does it do you to have named functions ("subprograms") in your program with parameters, when you can't reuse types, like "employee?"
 The structured constructs (IF/END-IF, PERFORM/END-PERFORM are good, but COBOL-85, on the whole, falls short.)